 Crime Scene Investigation

-The Crime Scene Section provides crime scene investigation services for property crimes and crimes against persons.
-The services include photography, processing for fingerprints, and crime scene sketching; as well as the detection, recognition, documentation, collection, interpretation, and preservation of physical evidence associated with the crime scene.
-Forensic specialists are also responsible for taking aerial photographs of major crime scenes.
+The Crime Scene Investigation unit provides crime scene investigation services for property crimes and crimes against persons.
+The services include photography, videography, processing for fingerprints, and crime scene sketching; as well as the detection, recognition, documentation, collection, interpretation, and preservation of physical evidence associated with the crime scene.
+Forensic Specialists are also responsible for taking aerial photographs of major crime scenes.

 The Forensic Biology Unit is responsible for the detection and identification of biological materials on evidentiary items; a process commonly known as “screening”.
 Cases submitted to the Forensic Biology Unit for DNA testing can be placed into the following examination categories:

 - Touch/wearer DNA (all DNA is consumed in touch/wearer swabs)